loveencounterflow/hollerith-legacy/README.md

   by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.

-* With phrase-as-keys, it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct, without having to use an index.
+* With phrases-as-keys, it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct, without having to use an index.
 Without an index, object values will be retrieved in lexicographic order; to implement repeated objects and / or a